COVID-19-plots/maincovidplotsrepo/README.md

 #### 2020-March-23 : Social distancing is not yet working in Italy.

 It's been 14 days since Italy went on national lockdown, on March 9th.
 While daily growth rate came down below 20%, it is still above 10%.
-At that rate, it's hospitals will be twice as overwhelmed every 9 days.
-Terrifyingly, it's going to get a lot worse.
+At that rate, its hospitals will be twice as overwhelmed every 9 days.
+Terrifyingly, that means it's going to get a lot worse there.

 #### 2020-March-23 : No signs of warmer weather regions being different.